tuhinkarmakar3882/Tremendously-Small-Logger/README.md

 - [FAQ](#faq)
 - [For Development](#for-development)

 # Overview

-This is a versatile libary to supercharge the global/window console object and enables utmost customisibility by means of custom handlers to hook into the logging events.
+This is a versatile library to supercharge the global/window console object and enables utmost customisibility by means of custom handlers to hook into the logging events.

 # Getting Started: